 In Holistic Nutrition, we tend to rely on traditional wisdom over newfangled technology for cold or flu prevention.
-One big, key way we can keep clean and healthy each winter is to make sure we are eating nourishing foods and drinking enough water, in the form of clean drinking water, hot teas or soups.
+One big, key way we can keep healthy each winter is to make sure we are eating nourishing foods and drinking enough water, in the form of clean filtered drinking water, hot teas or soups.

 Traditional Chinese Medicine suggestions for keeping balance during the winter time:

-///Cook, steam or bake your vegetables
+3. Cook, steam or bake your vegetables

 Roasted veggies feel much better than raw veggies or veggie/fruit juices, in the winter time.
-Vegetable soups (ones with the likes of carrots, turnips, onions, garlic, ginger, cayenne) are right for winter - easy to digest, nutritious and warming.
-Soups are fantastic because we get nourishment from the foods in them, we're also getting that water intake!
+Vegetable soups (ones with the likes of carrots, turnips, onions, garlic, ginger or cayenne) are right for winter - easy to digest, nutritious and warming.
+Soups are fantastic because we get nourishment from the foods in them PLUS we're also getting that water intake!
 (My favourite simple winter soup to throw together!)

 Meat eaters, enjoy more protein now then you would in summer, check out this post on picking out the best meat for your body.
 A bit more red meat is good for building the blood, heart and kidneys.
 (However, too much is over-stimulating for these, the less meat you eat the more effect you'll see it has on your body.
-I am not vegan [5 Truths About Going Vegan] but do believe eating a more plant-based diet with organic and local meat is recommended for everyone)
+I am not vegan [5 Truths About Going Vegan] but do believe eating a more plant-based diet is ideal - with organic and local meat (if you do choose to eat meat.)

 Fruits are less available locally, so they should form only a small part of our winter diet.
 These tend to make us colder, solidifying the 'eat seasonal' theory that nature provides what foods work best in each season

-///Cheese eaters, feta cheese from sheeps' milk is easier to digest and a bit better on your body to handle in the winter
+6. Cheese eaters: feta cheese from sheeps' milk is easier to digest and a bit better on your body to handle in the winter

 A diet which is mainly carbohydrate and protein will produce the heat we needed without adding too much weight, however we do still want to keep up our exercise until the spring comes so when we change our diet then again we may cleanse and lighten up. ...and by carbohydrate, I mean vegetables and grains - not potato chips :)

 Drink herbal tea.